YK7188/YK_Lab/09-iOS Enrollment with Apple Configurator and Intune — Limitations Without ABM/README.md

 > Enrollment failed before any user sign-in prompt.

+## Additional Testing — Enrollment Profile Assignment

+1. To rule out missing enrollment configuration, an Apple Configurator profile was created in Intune.

+2. The device serial number was imported and associated with the profile.

+3. The enrollment URL exported from Intune was also tested in Apple Configurator.

+-> The same error occurred: `The configuration for your iPhone could not be downloaded`

 ## Analysis

 ✔ Remote Management was triggered but not enrollment profile was returned.